 1. Introduction to the Great Wall of Berlin

-The Great Wall of Berlin, also known as the Berlin Wall, was a barrier that divided the city of Berlin from 1961 to 1989.
-Constructed by the German Democratic Republic (East Germany), it served as a physical and ideological divide between East and West Berlin during the Cold War period.
+The Great Wall of Berlin was a barrier that separated the city of Berlin from 1961 until the wall was torn down in 1989.
+It was built by the German Democratic Republic – commonly known as East Germany during the cold war to separate East and West Berlin.

 2. Historical Significance